destinymalone/head-first-java-cliffsnotes-example/chapter-6-get-to-know-the-java-API-using-the-java-library/README.md

 You made it through the DotComBust game, thanks to the help of `ArrayList`.
 And now, it is time to learn how to fool around in the Java library.

 In the Java API, classes are grouped into packages.
 To use a class in the API, you have to know which `package` the class is in.
 Every class in the Java library belongs to a package.
 The package has a name, like `javax.swing` (a package that holds some of the Swing GUI classes). `ArrayList` is in the package called `java.util`, which holds a pile of `utility` classes.
-Usin ga class from the API, in your own code, is simple.
+Using a class from the API, in your own code, is simple.
 You just treat the class as though you wrote it yourself... as though you compiled it, there it sits, waiting to be used.
 With one big difference: somewhere in your code you have to indicate the `full` name of the library class you want to use, and that means package name + class name.
 Even if you didn't know it, you've already been using classes from a package.
-System (System.out.println), String, and Math(Math.random()), al belong to the `java.lang` package.
+System (System.out.println), String, and Math(Math.random()), all belong to the `java.lang` package.

 ### You have to know the full name\* of the class you want to use in your code.